CCurl/s3/README.md

 ^     (--)        Exit word immediately.
         NOTE: To exit a word while inside of a loop, use 'xU^'.
               example: :LOOPTEST 100 0[n.b n32=("-out" xU^)", "];
-?ABCD (--A H)     A: address of ABCD (0 if not defined), H: hash for "ABCD".
+?ABCD (--A H)     A: BYTE address of ABCD (0 if not defined), H: hash for "ABCD".

 *** INPUT/OUTPUT ***